pjotrp/heyu-run/README.md

 ## Usage

-run-heyu does not actually invoke heyu, but it writes a shell script to STDOUT, which invokes heyu.
+heyu-run does not actually invoke heyu, but it writes a shell script to STDOUT, which invokes heyu.
 This is dictated by the fact that the spidermonkey edition of Javascript on OpenWRT does not allow for system calls.
 But actually, it is a good idea, the state machine should